Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course focuses on the development of essay-writing skills in French.
-Selected readings from works by contemporary Francophone authors help introduce principles of clear and effective writing; students work to improve their own writing skills and to resolve common problems in second-language writing.
+Focuses on the development of essay-writing skills in French.
+Selected readings from works by contemporary Francophone authors help introduce principles of clear and effective writing.
+Students work to improve their own writing skills and to resolve common problems in second-language writing.

 FREN 225